 Schools may use funds to provide stipends for teachers who complete the course outside of the contract day.
 This is a district level decision.
 (Note: teachers can not receive both a stipend and renewal units upon completion).

-NEW!
 Multiplication Strategies: Multi-Digit Numbers

 This course will provide educators with strategies for teaching multi-digit multiplication based on place value and properties.
 Teaching multiplication in a way that connects with the learning progressions and Montana content standards is essential.
 Participants will have multiple opportunities to learn, practice, and analyze the strategies for efficiency.